Aclaris Therapeutics (NASDAQ:ACRS) Raised to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Aclaris Therapeutics (NASDAQ:ACRS) from a hold rating to a buy rating in a report published on Friday morning, Zacks.com reports.
-They currently have $2.75 target price on the biotechnology company’s stock.
+Zacks Investment Research upgraded shares of Aclaris Therapeutics (NASDAQ:ACRS) from a hold rating to a buy rating in a research report sent to investors on Thursday morning, Zacks.com reports.
+The firm currently has $2.75 target price on the biotechnology company’s stock.

 According to Zacks, “Aclaris Therapeutics, Inc. is a specialty pharmaceutical company.
 The Company is focused on identifying, developing and commercializing drugs to met needs in dermatology.
 Its drug candidate consists of A-101, a high-concentration hydrogen peroxide topical solution which is being developed as a prescription treatment for seborrheic keratosis a common non-malignant skin tumor and A-102, a proprietary topical gel dosage form of hydrogen peroxide for the treatment of SK and common warts which are in different clinical trial.
 Aclaris Therapeutics, Inc. is headquartered in Malvern, Pennsylvania. “

-Separately, ValuEngine lowered shares of Aclaris Therapeutics from a buy rating to a hold rating in a report on Saturday, August 1st.
-Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average target price of $2.75.
+Separately, ValuEngine downgraded Aclaris Therapeutics from a buy rating to a hold rating in a report on Saturday, August 1st.
+Two research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Aclaris Therapeutics currently has a consensus rating of Buy and a consensus target price of $2.75.

-Aclaris Therapeutics (NASDAQ:ACRS) last released its quarterly earnings results on Friday, August 7th.
-The biotechnology company reported ($0.28) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.36) by $0.08.
+Aclaris Therapeutics (NASDAQ:ACRS) last released its quarterly earnings data on Friday, August 7th.
+The biotechnology company reported ($0.28) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.36) by $0.08.
 Aclaris Therapeutics had a negative net margin of 1,827.81% and a negative return on equity of 105.38%.
-As a group, sell-side analysts expect that Aclaris Therapeutics will post -1.17 EPS for the current year.
+On average, equities analysts predict that Aclaris Therapeutics will post -1.17 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Jane Street Group LLC purchased a new stake in shares of Aclaris Therapeutics during the second quarter worth about $328,000.
-Verition Fund Management LLC acquired a new stake in Aclaris Therapeutics in the 2nd quarter worth approximately $105,000.
-Goldman Sachs Group Inc. grew its position in Aclaris Therapeutics by 45.8% during the 2nd quarter.
-Goldman Sachs Group Inc. now owns 35,112 shares of the biotechnology company’s stock worth $57,000 after purchasing an additional 11,026 shares during the last quarter.
-Virtu Financial LLC purchased a new stake in Aclaris Therapeutics during the 2nd quarter worth approximately $61,000.
-Finally, HighTower Advisors LLC increased its stake in Aclaris Therapeutics by 16.8% during the 1st quarter.
-HighTower Advisors LLC now owns 69,635 shares of the biotechnology company’s stock valued at $72,000 after purchasing an additional 10,000 shares in the last quarter.
-76.66% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Marshall Wace LLP acquired a new stake in Aclaris Therapeutics during the 1st quarter worth about $103,000.
+UBS Group AG lifted its holdings in shares of Aclaris Therapeutics by 317.4% during the fourth quarter.
+UBS Group AG now owns 37,806 shares of the biotechnology company’s stock valued at $71,000 after acquiring an additional 28,749 shares during the period.
+Nuveen Asset Management LLC grew its stake in Aclaris Therapeutics by 8.7% during the first quarter.
+Nuveen Asset Management LLC now owns 110,000 shares of the biotechnology company’s stock worth $115,000 after buying an additional 8,849 shares during the last quarter.
+Wells Fargo & Company MN increased its holdings in Aclaris Therapeutics by 100.3% during the 1st quarter.
+Wells Fargo & Company MN now owns 52,350 shares of the biotechnology company’s stock valued at $54,000 after purchasing an additional 26,213 shares in the last quarter.
+Finally, Telemetry Investments L.L.C. increased its position in Aclaris Therapeutics by 13.6% in the 1st quarter.
+Telemetry Investments L.L.C. now owns 501,000 shares of the biotechnology company’s stock valued at $521,000 after acquiring an additional 60,000 shares in the last quarter.
+66.62% of the stock is currently owned by hedge funds and other institutional investors.

 Aclaris Therapeutics Company Profile